-Previous studies have suggested that the current dynamics in the SETIO as well as ocean circulations in the inner Indonesian seas are strongly linked to the regional Indo-Pacific and global climates from intraseasonal, seasonal, interannual, and even longer time\scales (e.g., Sprintall et al., 1999; Song et al., 2004; Iskandar et al., 2006; Yuan et al., 2008; Syamsudin and Kaneko, 2013; Sprintall and Révelard, 2014; Krishnamurthy and Krishnamurthy, 2016; Susanto et al., 2016).
-Thus, it is important to obtain a better understanding of current characteristics as well as their variations in the SETIO adjacent to the southern coasts of Sumatra and Java both for scientific and practical reasons, such as fisheries, climate, and navigation.
+Previous studies have suggested that the current dynamics in the SETIO as well as ocean circulations in the inner Indonesian seas are strongly linked to the regional Indo-Pacific and global climates from intraseasonal, seasonal, interannual, and even longer time scales (e.g., Sprintall et al., 1999; Song et al., 2004; Iskandar et al., 2006; Yuan et al., 2008; Syamsudin and Kaneko, 2013; Sprintall and Révelard, 2014; Krishnamurthy and Krishnamurthy, 2016; Susanto et al., 2016).
 Iskandar et al. (2006) have confirmed the existence of intraseasonal variations of SJC and its deeper undercurrent (SJUC) along the southern Sumatra-Java coasts using simulated data from an ocean general circulation model (OGCM) for 13 years (1990-2003).
 They found that the intraseasonal SJC is dominated by the 90-day variations associated with propagation of the first baroclinic Kelvin waves, which are driven by strong 90-day winds over the central equatorial Indian Ocean.
 Meanwhile, 60-day variations are the dominant feature in the SJUC, which are forced by intraseasonal atmospheric variability associated with the eastward movement of the Madden-Julian Oscillation (MJO) over the eastern equatorial Indian Ocean.

-Meanwhile, Several studies of seasonal variability of SJC and its deeper undercurrent (SJUC) those exist along the coasts of western Sumatra and southern Java have been carried outinvestigated by previous investigators based on observation data (e.g., Sprintall et al., 1999; 2010; Qu and Meyers, 2005).
+Meanwhile, seasonal variability of SJC and SJUC those exist along the coasts of western Sumatra and southern Java have been investigated by previous investigators based on observation data (e.g., Sprintall et al., 1999; 2010; Qu and Meyers, 2005).
 In general, their studies have revealed that the SJC is eastward during the northwest (NW) monsoon (December to February; DJF) and the eastward-flowing SJC is enhanced in the presence of semiannual coastal Kelvin waves originating in the equatorial Indian Ocean during the first (March to May; MAM) and second (September to November; SON) transitional monsoons.
 During the southeast (SE) monsoon (July to August; JJA), the SJC flows mostly westward.
-MoreoverIn addition, Sprintall et al., (2010) have confirmed the extension of SJC and SJUC into Ombai Strait through Sawu Sea based on 3-year velocity measurements (2004-2006).
+In addition, Sprintall et al., (2010) have confirmed the extension of SJC and SJUC into Ombai Strait through Sawu Sea based on 3-year velocity measurements (2004-2006).